tact-lang/pitaya/docs/SPECIFICATION.md

 - JSON formatter with serialization fallback for complex objects
 - Dynamic logger configuration based on debug mode
 - Headless mode console output integration
-- File size-based rotation with configurable backup count
+- File size-based rotation with configurable backup count (applies to component logs only; never to `events.jsonl`)
+- `events.jsonl` is never rotated during an active run; rotation/archival may occur only after the run completes
 - Async rotation tasks to prevent blocking

+Cost estimation configuration:

+- When a plugin cannot report cost but can report tokens, costs are estimated from `pricing.*` config keys (USD):
+  - `pricing.anthropic.sonnet.input_per_1k_usd`
+  - `pricing.anthropic.sonnet.output_per_1k_usd`
+  - (similarly for other models)
+- Orchestration performs the estimate and reports in results and TUI.

 ## 6.3 Security and Isolation